microsoft/kiota/specs/cli/config-init.md

 When `kiota config init` is executed, a `kiota-config.json` file would be created in the current directory where the command is being executed.
 If the user wants to create the file in a different directory, they should use the `--config-file` global parameter.

 > [!NOTE]
-> If a project only needs a single API, using `kiota config init` is not mandatory as generating code using the `kiota client generate` or `kiota plugin generate` command could generate a `kiota-config.json` file with values coming from the `kiota client generate` or `kiota plugin generate` commands (if no `kiota-config.json` is present).
-See [kiota client generate](./client-generate.md) or [kiota plugin generate](./plugin-generate.md) for more information.
+> If a project only needs a single API, using `kiota config init` is not mandatory as generating code using the `kiota client generate` or `kiota manifest generate` command could generate a `kiota-config.json` file with values coming from the `kiota client generate` or `kiota manifest generate` commands (if no `kiota-config.json` is present).
+See [kiota client generate](./client-generate.md) or [kiota manifest generate](./manifest-generate.md) for more information.

 ## Parameters